keidev-sol/Pumpfun-Copy-Trading-Bot/README.md

-## Pumpfun Copy Trading Bot
+# 🚀 Pumpfun Copy Trading Bot

-A Pumpfun Copy Trading Bot on Solana automatically tracks and mimics the trades of a specific trader's wallet.
-It monitors the trader's transactions (such as buying or selling tokens) and automatically executes the same actions in your wallet in real-time.
-The bot allows you to follow experienced traders without manually managing trades, copying their buys and sells on the Pumpfun platform as well as other supported exchanges.
+A **high-performance copy trading bot** on Solana that automatically tracks and replicates trades from a target wallet in real time.
+The bot continuously monitors on-chain activity (buy/sell transactions) and mirrors them in your wallet with customizable settings.
+It enables you to follow top traders seamlessly on **Pumpfun** as well as other major Solana DEXs.

+---

-### Bot Features
+## 🔑 Features
-- Track Token Swaps: Continuously monitors every token swap on the Solana network to identify the best opportunities.
-- Trade Across Multiple DEXs: Swap tokens on any supported decentralized exchange according to your preferences, including Pumpfun, Raydium, and Jupiter.
+- **Real-Time Trade Mirroring**: Instantly copies buy and sell actions from selected wallets.
+- **Cross-DEX Support**: Works with Pumpfun, Raydium, Jupiter, and other Solana-based exchanges.
-- Automatic Trades: Let the bot automatically buy and sell based on your customized strategy, so you don’t have to lift a finger.
+- **Automated Execution**: Executes trades automatically based on your configuration.
-- Customizable Trading Strategy: Tailor your own trading approach to fit your risk tolerance and goals.
-- Multi-Wallet Support: Set up and manage multiple wallets, executing trades on each simultaneously.

-### Enhanced websocket
+- **Customizable Strategies**: Adjust buy/sell sizes, slippage, and risk preferences.
+- **Multi-Wallet Management**: Run copy trading on multiple wallets simultaneously.

+---

+## ⚡ Enhanced WebSocket Example

 ```json
 {